pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-fields-joining.md

 ## Observations

  * __Joining Between Two Fields In Each Record.__ Each user document contains two sub-document fields the pipeline must join: `hobbies` and `moodFavourites`.
 The `moodFavourites` sub-document properties hold arrays with values mapped to properties of the `hobbies` sub-document, and consequently, there is a many-to-many relationship between the two fields.
 A user's given hobby can appear as a favourite for more than one of their moods, and each user's mood can have multiple preferred hobbies.
-The `getValuesOfNamedFieldsAsArray()` function lets the pipeline look up multiple hobbies in one go for each 'mood' that it iterates through
+The `getValuesOfNamedFieldsAsArray()` function lets the pipeline look up multiple hobbies in one go for each 'mood' that it iterates through.

 * __Reusable Macro Functions.__ As with many of the other Array Manipulation Examples, the aggregation uses a macro function to generate boilerplate code for use in the pipeline.
 This is a general-purpose function and reusable as-is in other solutions.